-Jorge: In Cuba, you’d NEVER see a meal served without black beans and rice!
+Jorge Castillo: In Cuba, you'd NEVER see a meal served without frijoles negros (black beans) and rice!
 In Miami and other exile communities, the tradition continues.

 9 cups water